 Related: Boy And Girl Elf On The Shelf Names (that are much better than Pony)

-However, this Elf on the Shelf letter puts the emphasis off of the gifts.
+However, this Elf on the Shelf welcome letter puts the emphasis off of the gifts.
 It mentions kindness.
 Kindness all throughout the year, which is what we should be teaching our kids.
 C’mon, Santa, why is December the month when goodness is necessary?

 Related: 10 Ways To Talk To Santa For Kids